Want to know how to market a coaching business? Learn why personal branding for coaches is important for marketing your

 They’d rather read your book and give you a shot that way.
 Perhaps they’ll watch a video that you shot a long time ago.
 However, in terms of paying thousands (of rupees or dollars) for one hour of FaceTime… I don’t think so.

 You have to remember that there are so many other experts out there.
 There are so many people trying to make money as online coaches.
 You have to figure out a way to stand above the crowd.
 You have to find a way to get noticed.

 Unfortunately, if you just focus on what you know and keep it to yourself, you’re not doing yourself any favors.
 Similarly, if you coach people and your service quality is spotty, you’re not guaranteeing that a large chunk of your clients will keep coming back.

 You have to build a solid personal brand.
 This is what separates corner burger stands from McDonald’s.
 It doesn’t really matter what you think of McDonald’s food quality.
 You have to respect the fact that McDonald’s is a global brand.

-Do yourself a favour and build an effective personal brand first.
+Do yourself a favor and build an effective personal brand first.
 There are many ways to do this.
 Some ways may work better than others.
 Some ways can lead to stupendous success.

 But you can develop a powerful personal brand without spending a lot of money.
 You don’t have to have connections.
 You just have to know how to do it the right way.